groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-html-with-advanced-options.md

 productName: GroupDocs.Conversion for Java
 hideChildren: False
 ---
-To convert documents to HTML with advanced options using **GroupDocs.Conversion for Java**, you can utilize the [WebConvertOptions](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.options.convert/webconvertoptions/) class.
+To convert documents to HTML with advanced options using [GroupDocs.Conversion for Java](https://products.groupdocs.com/conversion/java/), you can utilize the [WebConvertOptions](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.options.convert/webconvertoptions/) class.
 This class provides various properties to customize the HTML output according to your requirements:
 | Option | Description |
 |--------|-------------|
 |[**setUsePdf()**](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.options.convert/webconvertoptions/#setUsePdf-boolean-) | If `true`, the input firstly is converted to PDF and after that to desired format. |